piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 ---
 ### Shortest word distance
-1) Find shortest distance between two elements in an array.
+1) Given a list of words and two words word1 and word2, return the shortest distance between these two words in the list.

-2) Given a list of words and two words word1 and word2, return the shortest distance between these two words in the list.
+This solution can be used in any scenario where you are required to find least difference in the indices of two elements in an array/arraylist.

 #### Time complexity: O(n)